Senior and Administrative Staff

 Please feel free to contact any of the staff listed on this page.
 You can also reach our office by calling 202-687-6400 or emailing email@example.com.

-Catherine Armour (new window) joined Georgetown University to help create and manage educational initiatives across the University, including the Designing the Future(s) of the University initiative.
-As Deputy to the Provost, she is responsible for Academic Affairs and for implementation of initiatives for the university.
-Formerly the Director of Education and Academic Affairs at Georgetown, Ms. Armour previously served as Provost of the Corcoran College at the Corcoran Gallery of Art, and was previously Dean of Graduate Studies and Chair of Design programs at the Corcoran.
+Catherine Armour joined Georgetown University to help create and manage educational initiatives across the University.
+As Deputy to the Provost, she is responsible for many academic matters that cross schools and units and for the implementation of initiatives for the university.
+Ms. Armour previously served as Provost of the Corcoran College at the Corcoran Gallery of Art, and was previously Dean of Graduate Studies and Chair of Design programs at the Corcoran.
 She holds a Master of Architecture degree from Princeton University and a Bachelor of Arts in Political Science from Middlebury College.
 Her architectural work has included projects for clients such as the National Cathedral School for Girls, the FBI, Disney, the Seneca Nation of Indians, and Hyatt Hotels.
 Her work in higher education has centered on developing new programs, creating innovative curricular design, and design strategy in teaching and learning.
 She recently co-authored an article on Georgetown’s innovation initiative titled “Lessons from a Change Process” for ACE’s The Presidency magazine, and continues to lead work at Georgetown in advancing opportunities for students and faculty.

-As vice president and chief operating officer for Georgetown’s Main Campus, Darryl E. Christmon (new window) works closely with various offices including the Main Campus Finance Office, Student Financial Services, Registrar, Undergraduate Admissions, Center for Intercultural Education and Development, Global Services and the Reserve Officers Training Corps program (ROTC).
+As vice president and chief operating officer for Georgetown’s Main Campus, Darryl E. Christmon works closely with various offices including the Provost Finance and Business Services Office, Student Financial Services, Registrar, Undergraduate Admissions, Center for Intercultural Education and Development, Global Services and the Reserve Officers Training Corps program (ROTC).
 Christmon formerly served as vice president and chief finance officer for the Main Campus from 1997 to 2014.
 Before coming to Georgetown, Christmon served as vice president for fiscal affairs at Jackson (MS) State University, university comptroller at the University of Maryland, College Park, and university budget director at Howard University.
 He also held earlier positions at the Federal Home Loan Mortgage Corporation, and Ernst & Whinney (now Ernst & Young).

 Christmon received his M.B.A. from Howard University and his B.S. in accounting from Jackson State University.
-He is a certified public accountant in the states of Maryland and Mississippi.
-He currently holds the following positions: member of the National Association of College and University Business Officers and the American Institute of Certified Public Accountants; member of the Hoya Federal Credit Union Board of Directors where he acted as president from 1999 until 2007 and has taken the role as treasurer; member and secretary / treasurer of the Washington Research Library Consortium board of directors, and member and finance committee chair of the board of directors of House of Ruth in Washington, D.C.
+He has been a certified public accountant in the states of Maryland and Mississippi.
+He currently holds the following positions: member of the National Association of College and University Business Officers and the American Institute of Certified Public Accountants.
+He was formerly: a member of the Georgetown (Employees) Federal Credit Union Board of Directors where he acted as president and later served as treasurer; member and secretary / treasurer of the Washington Research Library Consortium board of directors; and member and finance committee chair of the board of directors of House of Ruth in Washington, D.C.
 Christmon is also a former vice president of the Metro-Washington, D.C. chapter of the National Association of Black Accountants.

 Dr. Adanna J. Johnson serves as Associate Vice President for Student Equity and Inclusion.
 In this role, Dr. Johnson provides leadership for the Office of Student Equity and Inclusion (OSEI) which includes the Center for Multicultural Equity and Access, the Community Scholars Program, and the Georgetown Scholars Program.
 The OSEI oversees a broad range of work focused on student access and success, on our diversity and inclusion work with students, and in contributing to Georgetown’s work with the American Talent Initiative.
 She convenes two university-wide councils addressing these vital areas.